apify/apify-docs/docs/proxy/datacenter_proxy.md

 ## [](#ip-address-rotation) IP address rotation

 Web scrapers can rotate the IP addresses they use to access websites.
-They assign each request a different IP address, which makes it appear like they're all coming from different users.
+They assign each request a different IP address, which makes it appear like they are all coming from different users.

 Depending on whether you use a [browser](https://apify.com/apify/web-scraper) or [HTTP requests](https://apify.com/apify/cheerio-scraper) for your scraping jobs, IP address rotation works differently.

-* Browser - a different IP address is used for each browser.
+* Browser – a different IP address is used for each browser.
-* HTTP request - a different IP address is used for each request.
+* HTTP request – a different IP address is used for each request.

 [Click here]({{@link web_scraping_101/anti_scraping_techniques.md#bypassing-ip-address-based-blocking}}) to learn more about IP address rotation and other ways of bypassing blocking.